Anthropology (ANTH)

 ANTH 3103 Anthropology of Food

 This course examines the topics of food and agriculture from a broadly anthropological perspective with a significant focus on the Ozark-Ouachita region of Arkansas.
-The course explores the relationships among human biology, cultural diversity, social systems, politics, economics and food and agriculture.
-Significant emphasis is placed on how political and economic forces have created a global, industrial food system that is ecologically unsustainable, socially unjust, and detrimental to human health and well-being as well as on opportunities that exist to change this system.
+The course explores the relationships among human biology, cultural and social systems, politics, economics and food and agriculture.

 ANTH 3303 Southeastern Archaeology